knpuniversity/symfony2-series/knpu/episode2/logout.rst

         <link rel="stylesheet" href="{{ asset('bundles/user/css/login.css') }}" />
     {% endblock %}

-Of course if we did this, we'd really have a broken site!
-Instead of replacing the ``stylesheets`` block, we want to add to it.
+Cool, but do you see the problem?
+This would entirely *replace* the block, but we want to *add* to it.
 The trick is the Twig `parent() function`_.
 By including this, all the parent block's content is included first:

 .. code-block:: html+jinja